fabiomattei/cherry-slider/README.md

 #### About Cherry Slider

-This is a wordpress plugin, it is in early development and is my attempet to create a free plugin that allows the user to create a slider.

-There is still a lot of work to do so please do not try to use it now.

-Fabio
+This is a wordpress plugin.
+It gives the possibility of installing a slider in a wordpress website.

+It is based on [Slippry](http://slippry.com/ "Slippry") a wonderful jQuery library that allows to create sliders very easly and very quickly.

+Cherry Slider creates a new post-type: cherry-slider

+Each post that belong to this post-type will be a slide of the slider.
+His title will be the slider title and the post-type text will be the subtitle.